 Option to purchase additional ADSs We have granted the underwriters an option, exercisable within 30 days from the date of this prospectus, to purchase up to an aggregate of 875,250 additional ADSs.
-Use of proceeds We estimate that we will receive net proceeds from this offering of approximately US\$60.1 million (or US\$69.7 million if the underwriters exercise the option to purchase additional ADSs from us in full), assuming an initial public offering price of US\$12.00 per ADS, being the midpoint of the estimated range of the initial public offering price after deducting underwriting discounts and estimated aggregate offering expenses payable by us.
-We intend to use the net proceeds from this offering primarily for the following purposes: approximately US\$50 million to expand our silicon ingot, silicon wafer, solar cell and solar module production capacity, including procuring new equipment and expanding or constructing manufacturing facilities for silicon ingot, silicon wafer, solar cell and solar module production; approximately US\$5 million to invest in research and development to improve product quality, reduce manufacturing costs, improve conversion efficiency and overall performance of our products and improve the productivity of our silicon ingot, silicon wafer, solar cell and solar module manufacturing process; and • the balance of the net proceeds from this offering to be used as working capital and other general corporate purposes.
+Use of proceeds We estimate that we will receive net proceeds from this offering of approximately US\$54.8 million (or US\$63.6 million if the underwriters exercise the option to purchase additional ADSs from us in full) after deducting underwriting discounts and estimated aggregate offering expenses payable by us.
+We intend to use the net proceeds from this offering primarily for the following purposes: • approximately US\$45 million to expand our silicon ingot, silicon wafer, solar cell and solar module production capacity, including procuring new equipment and expanding or constructing manufacturing facilities for silicon ingot, silicon wafer, solar cell and solar module production; • approximately US\$5 million to invest in research and development to improve product quality, reduce manufacturing costs, improve conversion efficiency and overall performance of our products and improve the productivity of our silicon ingot, silicon wafer, solar cell and solar module manufacturing process; and • the balance of the net proceeds from this offering to be used as working capital and other general corporate purposes.
 See "Use of Proceeds" for additional information.
 Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of the risks you should carefully consider before deciding to invest in our ADSs.
 Listing We have received approval to list the ADSs on the NYSE.
 Our ordinary shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.
-NYSE trading symbol "JKS" Depositary JPMorgan Chase Bank, N.A.
+"JKS" NYSE trading symbol Depositary JPMorgan Chase Bank, N.A.
 Lock-up We have agreed for a period of 180 days after the date of this prospectus not to sell, transfer or otherwise dispose of any of our ordinary shares, all of our existing ADSs or similar securities.
 Furthermore, each of our shareholders, directors and executive officers has agreed to a similar 180-day lock-up.
 See "Underwriting."

-Payment and settlement The ADSs are expected to be delivered against payment on , 2010.
+Payment and settlement The ADSs are expected to be delivered against payment on May 19, 2010.
 They will be deposited with a custodian for, and registered in the name of a nominee of, The Depository Trust Company, or DTC, in New York, New York.
-Initially, beneficial interests in the ADSs will be shown on, and transfers of these beneficial interest will be effected through, records maintained by DTC and its direct and indirect participants.
+Initially, beneficial interests in the ADSs will be shown on, and transfers of these beneficial interest will be effected through.
+ADSs will be shown on, and transfers of these beneficial interest will be effected through, records maintained by DTC and its direct and indirect participants.